How To Drain A Hot Tub - 5 Ways to Empty, Clean & Refill your Hot Tub

 Where Do You Drain The Hot Tub Water?

-In some cities, there are laws in place that makes sure the water from a hot tub is drained into the sewers.
-In most cases, there would be sewer access through a specific drain located in your area.
+In some cities, there are laws in place that make sure the water from a hot tub is drained into the sewers.
+In most cases, you can gain sewer access through a specific drain location in your area.

-Say you don't have access to the sewer system, you can instead get rid of the water in your yard or have the water drained through a hose into the utility sink in your house.
+What if you don't have access to the sewer system?
+You can drain the water in your yard or have the water drained through a hose into the utility sink in your house.